Gas Leak

 If there is a major leak such as a pipeline break:

-• Call 911 and give the dispatcher your name, location of odor, and related information.
+• Call 911 and give the dispatcher your name, location of the odor and related information.

 • Initiate an evacuation of the building or if outside, isolate the area.